-This post contains affiliate links for which we may be compensated if a purchase is made through the links provided.
+This post contains affiliate links for which we may be compensated if a purchase is made through the links provided at no extra cost to you.
 For more information, please read our affiliate disclosure.

-Are Seed Starting Trays Absolutly Necessary?
+Are Seed Starting Trays Absolutely Necessary?

-In past years, I never really used seed starting trays and always went with a collection of mixed solo cups, old flower pots , yogurt containers, egg cartons, basically whatever I could find and put soil in!
-While all these containers do work, and can be a great way to garden on a budget, I never really found that much success with my mix and match approach.
+In past years, I never really used seed starting trays and always went with a collection of mixed solo cups, old flower pots, yogurt containers, egg cartons - basically, whatever I could find and put soil in.
+While all these containers do work, and can be a great way to garden on a budget, I never really found that much success with my mix-and-match approach.

 The main problem with this approach is that it simply makes things harder to manage.
-The various containers all require different amounts of water to stay moist, they take up way more space, and you have to move each seedling individually should you want to move them out, under grow lights or into a new window sill.
+The various containers all require different amounts of water to stay moist, they take up way more space, and you have to move each seedling individually should you want to move them out, under grow lights, or into a new windowsill.

 In short, are seed starter trays necessary for the beginner gardener?
 No, not exactly, but they sure do make life a whole lot easier, and dramatically improve your chances of success!